soraxas/firmware/README.md

 ## Features

 The firmware implements:
-- macro commands for (almost?) all basic features of the keyboard.
+- macro commands for (almost?) all basic features of the keyboard otherwise unreachable via agent.
 - macro commands for conditionals, jumps and sync mechanisms
-- runtime macros implemented on scancode level, for vim-like macro functionality
+- runtime macro recorder implemented on scancode level, for vim-like macro functionality
 - ability to run multiple macros at the same time

 Some of the usecases which can be achieved via these commands are: